Should photographers charge travel fees?

 Destination Wedding Photography Costs Money

-When is time to face the music, we have to realize that moving around, costs money.
+When is time to face the music, we have to realise that moving around, costs money.
 Even a two-hour drive will consume gas or you need to buy train of flight tickets which is extra expences.

 Basic economics should call for you to include the cost of your mobility on the bill of the job once it’s finished.
 If you are traveling to another country, there are two ways to handle transportation.
 If you run an established business and you have an expenses budget, you can travel on your dime and bill your client later.